a-harshbarger/mypkg/README.md

 [![R-CMD-check](https://github.com/a-harshbarger/mypkg/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/a-harshbarger/mypkg/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of mypkg is to be my first package
+The goal of mypkg is to be my first package!
+Yay!
+If you tell it your name and whether you want a recommendation for something to bake, it will greet you and suggest part of a recipe from the baked_goods dataset (included)

 ## Installation